Run an update on a Delta Live Tables pipeline

 - Starts a cluster with the correct configuration.

-- Discovers all the tables and views defined, and checks for any analysis errors such as invalid column names, missing dependencies, and syntax errors.
+- Discovers all the defined tables and views and checks for any analysis errors such as not valid column names, missing dependencies, and syntax errors.

 - Creates or updates tables and views with the most recent data available.

-feature is useful when developing or testing pipelines by allowing you to quickly find and fix errors in your pipeline, such as incorrect table or column names.
+Using a validate update, you can check for problems in a pipeline's source code without waiting for tables to be created or updated.
+This feature is useful when developing or testing pipelines because it allows you to quickly find and fix errors in your pipeline, such as incorrect table or column names.

 Start a pipeline update

-Azure Databricks provides several options to start pipeline updates, including the following:
+Azure Databricks has several options to start pipeline updates, including the following:

 - In the Delta Live Tables UI, you have the following options: